ucbepic/docetl/docs/playground/index.md

 # Playground

 The playground is a web app that allows you to interactively build DocETL pipelines.
-The playground is built with Next.js.
+The playground is built with Next.js and TypeScript.
+We use the `docetl` Python package (built from this source code) to process the data with a FastAPI server.
+We stream out the logs from the FastAPI server to the frontend so you can see the pipeline execution progress and outputs in real time.

 ## Why an interactive playground?